 Alongside this work I recently led a project entitled Dead but not forgotten: human remains from archaeological excavations in North-East England , which assessed how much human bone survives in contemporary collections from excavated Neolithic to medieval period sites in the North East of England (Northumberland, Tyne and Wear and County Durham).
 This was followed by an osteoarchaeological reassessment of the Early Bronze Age human remains in Tyne and Wear Museums, and a programme of radiocarbon dating for some of those remains, in order to refine our understanding of changing mortuary practices in the period.

 I recently participated in excavations at Low Hauxley, Druridge Bay, Northumberland, exploring the remains of an Early Bronze Age burial cairn, in collaboration with Northumberland Wildlife Trust and Archaeological Research Services, Ltd. as part of the Rescued from the Sea project.
-I am working with ARS to produce the excavation report at present.
+I am working with ARS to produce the excavation report.

 I am a member of the Research Council for the project 'Meetings Make History: Hunters’ Rock Art and Lands of Identity in Mesolithic northern Europe' (Oslo University, Principal Investigator Dr Ingrid Fuglestvedt), and a member of the Specialist Group reviewing and updating English Heritage's North East Regional Research Framework for archaeology.

 I collaborated with Dr Vicki Cummings (UCLan) in excavating two Bargrennan chambered cairns in Dumfries and Galloway.
-Our interim reports are posted on-line through the Archaeology Data Service, and the final report has now been published as a British Archaeological Report.
+Our interim reports are posted on-line through the Archaeology Data Service, and the final report was published as a British Archaeological Report in 2007.